Mmassaoudi-cell/CPSBayesRiskModel/README.md

 # CPSBayesRisk

-This folder contains the Python code needed to reproduce the proposed Paper 2 method only.
-It intentionally excludes benchmark comparisons, paper tables, and plotting code.

 The method is a cyber-physical risk-aware intrusion detection model for power-system traces.
 It augments telemetry with relay, phasor, and Snort-derived CPS summary features, trains a calibrated Random Forest classifier, and converts calibrated class probabilities into Bayesian-style cyber-physical risk scores.